eaasi/user-handbook/source/resources/glossary.rst

 .. glossary::

   Admin
       Admin users have the highest level of permissions in EaaSI.
-They are responsible for :term:`node` management and can perform all administrative tasks, including importing emulators, syncing :term:`resources<resource>` to the :term:`network`, adding new network :term:`endpoints<endpoint>`, monitoring running tasks, etc. Admins also retain all the permissions/actions of :term:`Configuration Users<configuration user>` as well.
+They are responsible for user management in their :term:`organization` and have a higher level of control over :term:`resources<resource>` in the :term:`node`, including importing emulators, saving or publishing :term:`environments<environment>` to the :term:`network`, adding new network :term:`endpoints<endpoint>`, monitoring running tasks, etc. Admins also retain all the permissions/actions of :term:`Configuration Users<configuration user>` as well.